brayanibp/todoback/README.md

 #FOR UBUNTU 20.04

-sudo apt install php php-cli php-fpm php-json php-common php-mysql php-zip php-gd php-mbstring php-curl php-xml php-pear php-bcmath
+sudo apt install -y php php-cli php-fpm php-json php-common php-mysql php-zip php-gd php-mbstring php-curl php-xml php-pear php-bcmath

 ## You shoud run to see if it is all ready